On Devil's Club, and Why We're No Longer Using it in Our Skincare

 The term ‘cultural appropriation’ refers to “the unacknowledged or inappropriate adoption of the customs, practices, ideas, etc. of one people or society by members of another and typically more dominant people or society.”

-The more I’ve learned around ethno-botany, cultural connections to certain plants, and the subtleties of cultural appropriation in the realms of herbalism and the wellness industry, the more deeply I’ve felt that it is not my place, as a white woman, to sell a product made with such a sacred element of Native Alaskan culture, a culture that is not my own.
+The more I’ve learned around ethno-botany, cultural connections to certain plants, and the subtleties of cultural appropriation in the realms of herbalism and the wellness industry, the more deeply I’ve felt that it is not my place, as a non-native woman, to sell a product made with such a sacred element of Native Alaskan culture, a culture that is not my own.
 Especially when not so long ago the practice of that very culture by its bearers was deemed illegal and consequently nearly eliminated entirely.

-With the launch of our new brand, I’ll be introducing a new formula for our crowd favorite Fisherman’s Salve - developed to support hard working hands, with herbs that offer relief from pain and joint stiffness, help to heal and repair damaged skin, and replenish moisture and nutrients as hands (and other areas) become cracked and dry.
+With the launch of our new brand, I’ll be introducing a new formula for our crowd favorite Fisherman's Balm - developed to support hard working hands, with herbs that offer relief from pain and joint stiffness, help to heal and repair damaged skin, and replenish moisture and nutrients as hands (and other areas) become cracked and dry.

-In place of the Devil’s Club previously used in our Fisherman’s Salve, you’ll now find a whole-plant infusion of Plantain leaf.
+In place of the Devil’s Club previously used in our Fisherman’s Balm, you’ll now find a whole-plant infusion of Plantain leaf.
 Plantain grows wild and prolifically across the globe, and you’ve likely stepped over it in your own neighborhood.
 The soft, broad leaves of this plant offer a range of healing compounds that support the skin in repairing and regenerating.
 Anti-inflammatory, anti-microbial, antiseptic, emollient, and astringent, humble Plantain offers many of the medicinal qualities we need in a salve made to support hands that do it all, in the harshest of elements.

 Gathering Plantain leaf